nuxeo-sandbox/nuxeo-backgroundworkinfo/README.md

   </extension>
 ```

-This contribution makes sure these operations, when called via REST, can only be called by a administrator and only over HTTPS.
+This contribution makes sure these operations, when called via REST, can only be called by a user belonging to the administrators group.
 If you need to make them available via REST for other users/groups, you can:

 * Override them in a Studio XML extension
 * Use them in an Automation Chain that you call from REST